 To find out more about the Bachelor of Social Work (BSW) Program contact Kathi Trawver, BSW Program Coordinator, at email@example.com or (907) 786-6915.
 To schedule meeting with one of our advisors contact our main office at (907) 786-6900.

 Degree Planning Worksheets

-Please verify your catalog year through DegreeWorks on UAOnline.
+Please note that curriculum updates have been made - you can verify your catalog year through DegreeWorks on UAOnline.